NarcisSt/LaboratoarePA/Lab1/README.md

 ## Optional

-- <span style="color: green">Let n be an integer given as a command line argument.
-Validate the argument!</span>
+- [x]Let n be an integer given as a command line argument.
+Validate the argument!
-- <span style="color: green">Create a n x n matrix, representing the adjacency matrix of a random graph.</span>
+- [x]Create a n x n matrix, representing the adjacency matrix of a random graph.
-- <span style="color: green">Display on the screen the generated matrix (you might want to use the geometric shapes from the Unicode chart to create a "pretty" representation of the matrix).</span>
+- [x]Display on the screen the generated matrix (you might want to use the geometric shapes from the Unicode chart to create a "pretty" representation of the matrix).
-- <span style="color: green">Verify if the generated graph is connected and display the connected components (if it is not).</span>
+- [x]Verify if the generated graph is connected and display the connected components (if it is not).
-- <span style="color: green">Assuming that the generated graph is connected, implement an algorithm that creates a partial tree of the graph.
-Display the adjacency matrix of the tree.</span>
+- [x]Assuming that the generated graph is connected, implement an algorithm that creates a partial tree of the graph.
+Display the adjacency matrix of the tree.
-- <span style="color: green">For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
+- [x]For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
 Try n > 30_000.
-You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G.</span>
+You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G.
-- <span style="color: green">Launch the application from the command line, for example: java Lab1 100.</span>
+- [x]Launch the application from the command line, for example: java Lab1 100.

-The green line means that those problems was solved.

 ### Compile: